 - 3. Address issue of lapsed licenses and persons registered by not clinically active by providing direction to return to the profession using PLAR. - 4.
 Addressing the issues dealing with international applicants and or persons without accredited training as presented in our report "Pathway to Recognition" that was in past submissions.
-Now referred to as PLAR. - Our objective was to create a user friendly and efficient process that provides assurances to other jurisdictions that the 'new registrant' has knowledge, qualifications, and skills expected of our own registrants. - An important tool in the process is the on-line Competency Gap Analysis of the Prior Learning Assessment Review (PLAR) developed by BC and AB.
+Now referred to as PLAR.
+Our objective was to create a user friendly and efficient process that provides An important tool in the process is the on-line Competency Gap Analysis of the Prior Learning Assessment Review (PLAR) developed by BC and AB.
 The CGA on-line tool enables persons to access the process from their home countries, identify areas requiring further education and provide reduced processing time.
 A part of the process is a Behavioral or Case Based Interview.
 Difficult to limit to several hours rather than days, the Competencies of the profession were mined for situational based questions where the candidate uses own clinical experience to illustrate critical judgment, prioritize their actions in the office, and identify safety issues for clients as well as staff.
 It is a part of the process that is not available on-line.
 NL can use the on-line assessment whenever it has the need.
-Part of this process may include identifying the gaps in competencies and recommending Bridging programs designed to meet the educational/training requirements of the applicant.
+Part of this process may include identifying the gaps in competencies and recommending Bridging programs designed to meet the educational/training requirements of the applicant. - 5.
+Granting accreditation of training programs/institutions providing training programs.
+On scheduled dates NACO survey teams visit and assess each institution; the provinces who are members of NACOR review the results and recommendations of this independent survey.
+NACO has both English and French survey Teams. - 6.
+Mandatory membership into the provincial professional association that provides Professional Liability Insurance to the Optician that is not employer driven.
+The NL Guild of Dispensing Opticians is co-partnered with the Opticians Association of Canada [OAC] a national association to provide benefits including Professional Liability Insurance policy and a variety of services and benefits to all Canadian Opticians.